A Universal Dynamic Program and Refined Existence Results for Decentralized Stochastic Control: Existence of Optimal Policies in Decentralized Stochastic Control and Comparison with the Literature

 The results in \cite{gupta2014existence} also apply to static reductions for sequential dynamic teams, and a class of teams with unbounded cost functions and non-compact action spaces that however satisfies some moment-type cost functions leading to a tightness condition on the set of strategic measures leading to a finite cost.
 In particular, the existence result applies to the celebrated counterexample of Witsenhausen \cite{wit68}.

 Theorems \ref{existenceControlTopology} and \ref{existenceRelaxed2} provide weaker conditions when compared with Theorem \ref{SuffCon1}.

 For a class of sequential teams with perfect recall, we established the existence of optimal team policies through Theorem \ref{StrategicCharacterization} in \cite{YukselSaldiSICON17}.
-Note that the cost function is given by $c(\omega_0, {\bf u})$, where $\omega_0$ is an exogenous random variable. \begin{theorem} \cite[Theorem 2.9]{YukselSaldiSICON17} Consider a sequential team with a classical information structure with the further property that $\sigma(\omega_0) \subset \sigma(y^1)$.
+Note that the cost function is given by $c(\omega_0, {\bf u})$, where $\omega_0$ is an exogenous random variable. \begin{theorem} \cite[Theorem 2.9]{YukselSaldiSICON17} Consider a sequential team with a classical information structure with the further property that $\sigma(\omega_0) \subset \sigma(y^1)$ (under every policy, so that $y^1$ contains $\omega_0$).
 Suppose further that $\prod_k (\mathbb{Y}^k \times \mathbb{U}^k)$ is compact.
 If $c$ is lower semi-continuous and each of the kernels $p_n$ (defined in (\ref{kernelDefn})) is weakly continuous so that

-is continuous in $\omega_0,u^{1},\cdots,u^{n-1}$ for every continuous and bounded $f$, there exists an optimal team policy which is deterministic. \end{theorem} \\
+is continuous in $\omega_0,u^{1},\cdots,u^{n-1}$ for every continuous and bounded $f$, there exists an optimal team policy which is deterministic. \end{theorem}

-A further existence result along similar lines, for a class of static teams, is presented in Theorem \ref{SuffCon2''}.
-This will be refined further below.
+A further existence result along similar lines, for a class of static teams, is presented next.
+This result refines \cite[Theorem 3.5]{YukselSaldiSICON17}, by relaxing the weak continuity condition there on the kernel (i.e., the condition that $\int f(y^n) P(dy^n | y^{n-1})$ is continuous in $y^{n-1}$ for every continuous and bounded $f$).